HollyAdele/hollyadele.github.io/_pages/bond-issue.md

 ---
 layout: page
-title: Primary/Special Election
+title: Bond Issue
-permalink: /4k
+permalink: /bond-issue/
 ---

-### Bond Issue
 Do children need brand new schools to learn?
 No.

 Do brand new schools attract new families and good teachers?
 They do.